 In the seminar, no topics will be handed out.
-Instead, students can work on a market in which they are particularly interested and developing a research question is part of their performance.
+Instead, students can work on a market they are particularly interested in, and developing a research question is part of their performance.
 They will work in groups of up to four, depending on the total number of participants.
 If the process of group formation is unsuccessful, participants will be assigned.

-The seminar starts with an introductory meeting on Thursday, 20 Oct 2022.
-Ideas will be presented in a blocked event in January 2023.
+The seminar starts with an introductory meeting on Friday, 27 October 2023.
+Ideas will be presented in a blocked event in January 2024.
 Each presentation should last 20 minutes.
 Successful participation requires attendance at the presentations of all groups.
-Each group must hand in a seminar paper of 8 - 10 pages at the end of the semester.
+Each group has to hand in a seminar paper of 8 - 10 pages at the end of the semester.

-It will be possible to apply to the seminar via the centralized platform until 9 October 2022.
+Applying to the seminar via the centralized platform will be possible until Sunday, 8 October 2023.

-Please note that we will ask you for a brief description of the topic and the research idea you are interested in to ensure a well-balanced variety in the seminar.
-Students are not required to solve formal mathematical models.
-Still, prior attendance in a course that teaches game theoretical reasoning (e.g., "Einführung in die Spieltheorie," "Auction and Mechanism Design"...) is helpful.
-An excellent example of game-theoretical reasoning about strategies and incentives without a formal mathematical analysis can be found in Brandenburger & Nalebuff (1996, 2021).
-Don't hesitate to contact Frank Rosar (frank.rosar@kit.edu) or David Ehrlich (david.ehrlich@kit.edu) for further questions.
+Please note that we will ask you for a brief description of the topic you are interested in to ensure a well-balanced variety in the seminar.
+Prior attendance in a course that teaches game theoretical reasoning (e.g., Einführung in die Spieltheorie) is helpful but not required.
+An excellent example of game-theoretical reasoning about strategies and incentives without a formal mathematical analysis can be found in Brandenburger and Nalebuff (1996, 2021).
+Do not hesitate to contact Frank Rosar (frank.rosar@kit.edu) for further questions.